n0th1ng-else/n0th1ng-else.github.io/articles/2023/axios-timeout-for-chunked-responses.md

 ```

 As you can see, this approach requires creating an instance of AbortController and creating the timeout manually, so I
-would recommend using the `AbortSignal.timeout()` method directly in this simple case.
+would recommend using the `AbortSignal.timeout()` method directly in such a simple case.

 The last observation to keep in mind is that, since we introduced the AbortSignal, it makes the usage of the Axios
 `timeout` property redundant.
 The race condition appears to be in favor of AbortSignal all the time.
 And since it
-covers the same capability, I believe we can safely remove the `timeout` property for goods.
+covers the same capability, I believe we can safely remove the `timeout` property for good.

 ```typescript
 await axios.request({